Nezamiyeh

-Nizamiyyah institutes were among the first well organized institutions of higher learning in the Muslim world.
+Nizamiyyah institutes were among the first well-organized institutions of higher learning in the Muslim world.
 The quality of education was among the highest in the Islamic world, and they were even renowned in Europe.
 They were supported financially, politically, and spiritually by the royal establishment and the elite class.
 Some scholars have suggested that the establishment of the Nizamiyya madrasas was in fact an attempt to thwart the growing influence of another group of Muslims, the Ismailis, in the region.
 Indeed, Nizam al-Mulk devoted a significant section in his famous Siyasatnama (Books of Politics) to refuting the Ismaili doctrines.

 The most famous and celebrated of all the nizamiyyah schools was Al-Nizamiyya of Baghdad (established 1065), where Nizam al-Mulk appointed the distinguished philosopher and theologian, al-Ghazali, as a professor.
 Persian poet Sa'di was a student of the Baghdad Nizamiyyah.
 Other nizamiyyah schools were located in Nishapur, Amol, Balkh, Herat and Isfahan.

 Nizam ul-Mulk was finally assassinated en route from Isfahan to Baghdad in 1092 CE.
 According to several books, he was assassinated by a Nizari Ismaili (an Assassin).

-According to Mughatil ibn Bakri, a staff member of the Al-Nizamiyya of Baghdad, he alleges that Nizam al-Mulk converted to Shia Islam after a Sunni-Shia debate held on the orders of Sultan Malik Shah I, who also converted to Shia'ism.
+According to Mughatil ibn Bakri, a staff member of the Al-Nizamiyya of Baghdad and son-in-law of Nizam al-Mulk, he alleges that Nizam al-Mulk converted to Shia Islam after a Sunni-Shia debate held on the orders of Sultan Malik Shah I, who also converted to Shia'ism.
 But it is thereafter that they were both assassinated.
+The book has been subjected to scholarly criticism by some academic researchers, as historical sources do not mention or refer to this conference, and the Seljuk Sultan and his minister were among the most fanatical Sunnis.
+This contradicts what this book presents, making it, in the researcher's view, a work of popular fiction.

 The curriculum initially focused on religious studies, Islamic law, Arabic literature, and arithmetic, and later extended to history, mathematics, the physical sciences, and music.